 Where can I learn general information about applying to doctoral programs in clinical psychology?

 Applying to doctoral programs in clinical psychology is an intimidating process!
-You can find a list of resources to help guide your preparation here.
+Below is a list of resources to help guide your preparation.
 Resources specific to applicants from underrepresented backgrounds are included.